 Craving Dim Sum for dinner instead of breakfast?
 But where can you go?
 To all Kaki Makan out there especially our Muslim foodie friends dying to try some Chinese dim sum, check out this place named Greentown Dim Sum Café.
 We all know most dim sum shops serve their offerings normally in the morning, however this time we manage to make a reservation for dinner (even Papa warned us most of the food will no longer be available as we arrive).

 I noticed this café every time I went to the PTPTN (you know why, ha ha ha), I would see large crowds enjoying their food there.
 Since Papa is sitting beside me, I am reluctant to admit; after 9 years since its operation, this is the first time I’ve been here (Better late than never!).
 What surprised us is this café has all Malaysians, regardless of colour or creed, as their customer.
 That’s why M Makan Kaki(s) going to have a try!
 Ipoh can be one of Dim Sum paradise, but not everyone has the opportunity to try.
 Rest assured!
 Greentown Dim Sum Café is the only outlet in town with a certified JAKIM certificate, so it’s absolutely HALAL (jangan was was ya!).
-Oh ya!
-Canning Dim Sum Café might cross your mind right now, but don’t be confused as they are only pork-free okay?

 Where is Greentown Dim Sum Cafe’?

 Located in the Greentown Commercial Centre, next to Berlin’s Bier Houz, Greentown Dim Sum Café started operations since 2010 and founded by Ms. Judy Chin and her husband.
 We are lucky enough we were served by the owner herself upon our arrival.
-Unfortunately, we were informed some of the dishes were unavailable, but it didn’t break our spirit to enjoy the dim sum!
+Unfortunately, we have informed some of the dishes were unavailable, but it didn’t break our spirit to enjoy the dim sum!

-This time round we didn’t take too long on deciding what to eat since one of our family members has patronised this cafe before and knows what to order!
+This time around we didn’t take too long on deciding what to eat since one of our family members has patronized this cafe before and knows what to order!
 (We didn’t even hear “nak makan apa ni?”).
 Serving a good combination of all your dim sum favourites plus an interesting range of other local delights, the outlet makes it possible for dim sum lovers to indulge in their favourite dishes the whole day through.
-Unanimously, we decided to order – Fried Shang Mee, Clay Pot Chicken and Egg rice, Fried Bean Curd Roll, Prawn Dumpling, Fried Radish Cake, BBQ Chicken Pau, Golden Fish Dumpling, Prawn Siew Mai, Chicken Siew Mai, Pyramid Dumpling and Chicken Glutinous Rice.
+Unanimously, we decided to order – Fried Shang Mee, Clay Pot Chicken and Egg rice, Fried Bean Curd Roll, Prawn Dumpling, Fried Radish Cake, BBQ Chicken Pau, Golden Fish Dumpling, Prawn Siew Mai, Chicken Siew Mai, Pyramid Dumpling, and Chicken Glutinous Rice.

 The Story behind Greentown Dim Sum